japaric/xargo/README.md

   because `std` and other standard crates depend on unstable features so it's not possible to build the sysroot with stable or beta.

-- Because of how sysroots work, `xargo` *can't*, and won't, build a sysroot for the HOST.
-IOW, `xargo` will only build/use sysroots when you are cross compiling.

 - As of nightly-2016-12-19, `std` can't be compiled from the `rust-src` component *without* patching the source.